All UWMC volunteers must complete the following requirements:

 Commitment and Attendance

 .
-Volunteers in the Escort/Lobby Ambassador position and those on nursing units are required to wear the Volunteer Services blue polo shirt which can be purchased in the Gift Shop for $21.00.
-Black pants and dark shoes are also required.
-It is expected that our volunteers maintain an overall clean and professional look.
-Clothing and shoes should be clean and appear well-maintained.
-The wearing of fragrances is not allowed due to respiratory conditions and sensitivity of our patients.
+Volunteers in the Escort role and those on nursing units are required to wear the Volunteer Services blue polo shirt which can be purchased in the Gift Shop for $21.00.
+Black/navy pants and dark shoes are also required.
+It is expected that our volunteers maintain an overall clean and professional look, with clothing and shoes clean and well-maintained.
+Perfumes and fragrances are not permitted.

-Volunteers must comply with patient confidentiality and HIPPA compliance standards.
-Training on confidentiality is provided during volunteer orientation.
-Volunteers who violate HIPPA guidelines will be subject to termination.
+Volunteers must comply with patient confidentiality and HIPAA compliance standards.
+Training is provided during volunteer orientation.
+Volunteers who violate HIPAA guidelines will be subject to termination.